10 Reasons Why Musicians Fail

 You have to keep going in the face of rejections…

 You need to stay persistent enough to get through countless rejections and let downs.
+Being persistent will just show you and other people that you deserve to be here.

 If you truly believe in your music, you must never give up.